Elizabeth O’Keefe, Director

 At a young age Elizabeth was asked to assist her teacher, Cristina Pora, with the younger children in their ballet classes.
 This is when Elizabeth found her love for teaching.
 Through years of training from Cristina Pora, Elizabeth is now a Full Member with the Canadian Dance Teachers Association and a Ballet Teacher, Choreographer and Director of the Cristina Pora Classical Dance Academy.
 She continues her Teacher Training with workshops through the Canadian Dance Teachers Association as well as Canada’s National Ballet School.

-Cristina Pora Balaceanu, Founder, Artistic Director and teacher
+Cristina Pora Balaceanu, Founder & Artistic Advisor

 Cristina Pora began her ballet studies in the Russian Vaganova method at the State Ballet School in Bucharest, Romania.
 During her senior year of training, she was chosen to represent Romania, in the Junior Division at the famous International Ballet Competition in Varna, Bulgaria in 1966.
 This was the same year and competition where the famous Mikhail Baryshnikov won the Gold Medal.

 As one of the top students of her graduating class, Miss Pora was awarded a full scholarship to study at the Bolshoi Theatre in Moscow where such famous teachers as Marina T. Semionava and Raisa Struchkova played an important role in her development.

 After returning from Moscow, she joined the National Opera Bucharest (Romania), where she danced many solo roles in Giselle, Swan Lake, Don Quixote, The Nutcracker, Romeo and Juliet, Les Sylphides and Sleeping Beauty.